vandydata/scGenePanel/R_package_dev_documentation.md

 }
 ```

-- devtools::dev_sitrep() :If this reveals that certain tools or packages are missing or out-of-date, you are encouraged to update them.
+- `devtools::dev_sitrep()` :If this reveals that certain tools or packages are missing or out-of-date, you are encouraged to update them.

-- devtools::build() to make bundled package "source tarballs" for easy export between platforms
+- `devtools::build()` to make bundled package "source tarballs" for easy export between platforms

 - to exclude a specific file or directory is to use `usethis::use_build_ignore("notes")`. this is quivalent to adding it in `.Rbuildignore`

+- After adding roxygen2 comments to your `.R` files`devtools::document()`  runs `roxygen2::roxygenise()` which generates a doc in man folder